 A tomato grown on the International Space Station (ISS) has been found after eight months, clearing the name of American astronaut Frank Rubio, who was suspected of secretly eating it.

-In an interview this week, the astronauts on the ISS announced that they had found a tomato that had been missing for the past 8 months, according to Business Insider.
+In an interview this week, the team of astronauts on the ISS announced that they had found a tomato that had been missing for the past 8 months, according to Business Insider.
 The dwarf cherry tomato, a Red Robin variety, was grown on the ISS as part of NASA's VEG-05 project.

 Astronaut Frank Rubio inspects tomato plants on the ISS in October 2022.